The Dino Flow mountain bike trail opened in March 2012 in the Klondike

 sandstone bluff).
 Keep to the right as the road winds south around a small

-bad shape.)
-At mile 1.6, you'll come to the TH for the Jasper and Agate
+here for the Dino Flow trail.)
+At mile 1.6 from the highway, you'll come to the TH for the

 on the main road toward the dinosaur tracks.
 About 1/2 mile further, turn

 to the right into the parking area.
 The Dino Flow trail goes south to the left of the pit

 toilet, where the rock slope meets the dirt.